To joyfully revive, reclaim and enjoy being feminine, and bring back the traditional feminine arts and domestic skills such as:

 And more. . .

-Disclaimer: This website contains references to the Proverbs Woman, the Titus 2 Woman, and other instructions or ideals from the bible, that applies to women, wives, mother's, etc. I am not a fundamentalist per se, but I do believe the bible to be a better source of information and guidance than most literature available today.
-Even books and other sources on these very subjects are often tainted with information that is clearly unbiblical.
+Disclaimer: This website contains/may contain references to the Proverbs Woman, the Titus 2 Woman, and other instructions or ideals from the bible, that applies to women, wives, mother's, etc. I am not a legalist, or fundamentalist per se, but I do believe the bible to be a better source of inspiration, information and guidance for me personally.
+Hopefully, you share this belief, if not there's lots of information here (and elsewhere) that is useful without any reference to the bible.

 Proverbs 31:10-31 KJV